Pittsburgh refrigerator cat: Origin

+Publication in Britain

 In Britain, the respected naturalist, Richard Lydekker appears to have taken the story at face value.
 His monograph in a volume of Allen's Naturalist's Library in 1895, though wholly based on an American newspaper report, gave credibility to the story.
 That monograph was the origin of the term 'Refrigerator Cat'.
 The Spectator was cynical of Lydekker's unquestioning acceptance of newspaper accounts, in particular, the claim that if the cats were taken into the open air from the cold storehouse during the hot season they became sick and died.
 As The Spectator noted, refrigerating-houses were cold enough to prevent meat from thawing, but not so cold as to "induce such a change in the natural habits of cats."
 It wrote that the story probably needed revision.

 In 1896, Lydekker documented the supposed cold storage cat in his Handbook to the Carnivora, Part I, describing them as a "peculiar breed of Cats, adapted to the conditions under which they must exist to find their prey."
 He noted that they were short-tailed and chubby, with thick under-fur and remarkable 'feelers'.
 Their cheek whiskers and eyebrow whiskers apparently grew to a length of 5-6 in, rather than the normal 3 in.
 He attributed this adaptation to the dim light in the cold storage warehouses making the cats primarily dependent on their sense of touch.
 His account mentioned that taking such a cat into the open air, particularly during the hot season, caused it to die within a few hours because it could not endure a high temperature.
 An introduction to a stove, normally a favoured haunt of domestic cats, would allegedly send it into fits (seizures).